Phishing Site Takedowns:

 Few things are more frustrating in cybersecurity than a domain registrar ignoring a clear case of DNS abuse.
-Whether it’s a phishing site or a malicious domain distributing malware, every day that these threats remain active increases the risk to the public and the targeted brand.
+Whether it’s a phishing website or a malicious domain distributing malware, every day that these threats remain active increases the risk to the public and the targeted brand.
 When a registrar fails to act, knowing the right steps to escalate the issue can make all the difference.

 Not all registrars handle abuse reports the same way.
 Some strictly follow the DNS Abuse Framework, while others assess cases on a discretionary basis.
 Regardless of their approach, submitting well-documented evidence is key to securing a swift phishing site takedown.
 Ensure that your report clearly demonstrates how the abuse violates the Registrar Accreditation Agreement (RAA) or other applicable policies.
 Providing screenshots, WHOIS data, timestamps, and technical details can help strengthen your case and leave little room for inaction.
 We have listed the evidence requirements here.